 - “Just checking in on the sales/management/etc. position”

-Essentially, you’re going to want your subject line to note your intentions with your email clearly.
-Do not include slang or emojis in the subject title-- you will want the email subject line to reflect your professionalism.
-Please do not leave the subject line blank either, as you really want to grab your hiring manager’s attention when they check their mail.
+Essentially, you want your subject line to state plainly what your email is about.
+Avoid using slang or emojis in the subject title; you want the subject line of your email to represent your professionalism.
+Please do not leave the subject line blank, since you want to get the attention of your hiring manager when they open their email.

 Drafting Your Follow-Up Email (After No Response)

 There are many things you should include in your email body to be effective.
 These include: